kkwong44/cappadocia-tours/README.md

 The images are layout in a grid format and designed to encourage user to make reservation.
 An image enlargement feature is available to allow user a better viewing of the image.

-**Features on this page**
+    Features on this page
     * 12 images in the gallery
     * Each image can be enlarged when hover over the image

-Gallery Page - Full Screen
+Screenshot - Gallery Page in Full Screen

 ![Screenshot Gallery Page](readme/screenshots/screenshot-gallerypage1.png)

-Image Enlarged when Hover over the image
+Screenshot - Image Enlarged when Hover over the image

 ![Screenshot Gallery Page](readme/screenshots/screenshot-gallerypage-hover.png)